Emotion-Coherent Reasoning for Multimodal LLMs via Emotional Rationale Verifier: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by two funds: Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. RS-2025-25442384, QuestioningAI: Development of Active Reasoning Cooperative Multimodal Agent Technology), and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2022R1A2C2005529).
+This work was partly supported by two funds: Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2025-25442384, QuestioningAI: Development of Active Reasoning Cooperative Multimodal Agent Technology), and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2022R1A2C2005529).
+Additionally, this work was supported by the National Supercomputing Center with supercomputing resources including technical support (KSC-2025-CRE-0090).